-The following Summary Compensation Table sets forth, for each of the Company's three most recently completed financial years, the compensation of each person who served as the CEO or the CFO during the fiscal year ended December 31, 2008 and the three most highly compensated executive officers of the Company, other than the CEO and CFO, who were serving as executive officers at December 31, 2008 (such CEO, CFO and executive officers are referred to collectively as the "Named Executive Officers").
-The table below reflects a 15% rollback of the base salaries, effective March 31, 2008, for the Named Executive Officers as a part of the cost reduction initiatives of the Company.
-Mr. Shepard voluntarily reduced his base salary by 25% at the time of his appointment as CEO in May 2007.
-For the year-ended December 31, 2008, the Company paid aggregate direct remuneration to its Directors and senior officers in the total amount of \$3,700,000.
+The following Summary Compensation Table sets forth, for each of the Company's three most recently completed financial years, the compensation of each person who served as the CEO or the CFO during the fiscal year ended December 31, 2010 and the three most highly compensated executive officers of the Company, other than the CEO and CFO, who were serving as executive officers at December 31, 2010 (such CEO, CFO and executive officers are referred to collectively as the "Named Executive Officers").
+The table below reflects a 15% rollback of the base salaries, effective March 31, 2008, for the Named Executive Officers as a part of the cost reduction initiatives of the Company (except for Mr. Shepard, whose base salary was previously rolled back by 25% in May 2007).
+All salaries, including Mr. Shepard's were reinstated on March 27, 2010 and the rollback amounts repaid in two equal installments on May 21 and July 2, 2010.
+These repayments are reflected in the Total Compensation column below and in note 7.
+For the year-ended December 31, 2010, the Company paid aggregate direct remuneration to its Directors and senior officers in the total amount of \$5,290,853.